Blueface: 2019–present: "Thotiana", Dirt Bag, and Find the Beat

 On January 26, 2019, Blueface's song "Thotiana" debuted on the Billboard Hot 100 at number 75, making it his first track to chart on a Billboard chart.
 The song was released as a remix with YG with a music video.
 The following week, he released a remix with Cardi B, coinciding with another video from Cole Bennett.
 On streaming services, the two remixes are separate, but there is also a third where all three versions are put together.
 On May 1, 2019, Blueface released the music video for his single, "Stop Cappin", which has amassed over 5 million views over its first four days on YouTube.
 On June 20, Blueface was announced to be part of XXLs 2019 Freshman Class as the fan-voted eleventh entrant.

 In August 2019, Blueface released an EP titled Dirt Bag; the album was preceded by the singles "Stop Cappin'", "Daddy" and "Bussdown".
 At eight tracks, the EP featured guest appearances from The Game, Rich the Kid, Offset, Lil Pump, and Mozzy.
 His song "Daddy" featuring Rich the Kid on the EP peaked at No. 78 on the Billboard Hot 100, and "Stop Cappin'" with The Game reached No. 15 on the Bubbling Under Hot 100.
 The EP peaked at No. 48 on the Billboard 200.
 Despite its commercial success, the EP received generally mixed critical reviews.
 Riley Wallace at Hip-Hop DX rated the project at 3/5, while listeners rated it at 2.33/5.
 Album of the Year appraised a total critic score of 60/100, while listeners reviewed it at 51/100.
 Fred Thomas of AllMusic followed the trend of middle-ranged reviews, giving the project a 3/5.

 In October 2019, Blueface announced his debut studio album, Find the Beat, and its tracklist.
 He released four singles from the album, "Close Up" featuring Jeremih, "First Class" featuring Gunna, "Obama" featuring DaBaby, and "Holy Moly" featuring NLE Choppa.
 On December 6, 2019, the album was set to release but was delayed due to trademark issues.
 On January 17, 2020, the second release date was confirmed, but it was delayed again.
 On March 13, 2020, the third release date, the album released, with features from Polo G, Ambjaay, Lil Baby, Stunna 4 Vegas, YBN Nahmir, Gunna, Jeremih, NLE Choppa, and DaBaby, totaling 16 songs.
 Fellow rapper Lil Uzi Vert, who released Lil Uzi Vert vs. the World 2 the same day as Find the Beat, praised the album.
 In a private exchange with Blueface, Lil Uzi Vert said "album fye [sic]" and offered to collaborate with Blueface.

 In 2021, Blueface opened a soul food restaurant in Santa Clarita, California, named Blue's Fish and Soul.
+However the restaurant did close in 2022, due to issues with the establishment.
+Blueface has since opened a new restaurant named King of Crabs in the Santa Clarita area.